Quintic del Pezzo threefolds in positive and mixed characteristic: Introduction

 \section{Introduction}

-A \emph{quintic del Pezzo threefold} $Y$, or a variety $V_5$, over a field $k$ is, by definition, a smooth Fano variety $Y$ with Fano index two and $(-K_Y/2)^3 =5$.
-Among three-dimensional Fano varieties, this variety $V_5$ is one of the most fundamental, but nontrivial, varieties after the projective space $\P^3$ or the hyperquadric $Q^3$, and hence it has been a subject of many studies on the geometry of Fano varieties.
-In the literature, the following three descriptions of $V_5$ over algebraically closed fields of characteristic zero play important roles in the study of quintic del Pezzo threefolds \cite{Iskovskih1,Fuj90,Muk92,Ili94} (see also \cite{DK19} for $V_5$ over non-closed fields of characteristic zero): \begin{enumerate} \item Projection from a line: The projection from a line maps $V_5$ to a three-dimensional quadric $Q^3$. \item Grassmann embedding: $Y$ is a codimension $3$ linear section of the six-dimensional Grassmann variety $\Gr(5,2) \subset \P^9$ via the Pl\"ucker embedding. \item Varieties of sum powers: $Y$ is the variety of sum powers of a ternary quadratic form.
-Equivalently, it is the variety of trisecant lines to the projected Veronese surface $\P^2 \subset \P^4$. \end{enumerate} The second and last descriptions show that $V_5$-varieties are classified by \emph{nets of quinary alternating forms} or \emph{ternary quadratic forms}.
-In addition, these descriptions have several important consequences for the geometry of $V_5$.
-For example, over an algebraically closed field of characteristic zero, it follows: \begin{enumerate} \item The isomorphism class is unique. \item The Hilbert scheme of lines is isomorphic to $\P^2$. \item The automorphism group is isomorphic to $\PGL_2$, and $Y$ has three orbits. \end{enumerate}
+A \emph{quintic del Pezzo threefold} $Y$, also called a \emph{$V_5$-variety} $Y$, is a smooth Fano variety $Y$ with index two and $(-K_Y/2)^3=5$.
+Among Fano threefolds, quintic del Pezzo threefolds form one of the most fundamental, but nontrivial, classes after the projective space $\P^3$ and the hyperquadric $Q^3$, and hence such varieties have been a subject of many studies of Fano threefolds.
+Especially, the following three descriptions of $V_5$-varieties $Y$ over algebraically closed fields of characteristic zero play an important role in the study of their geometry \cite{Iskovskih1, Fuj90, Muk92, Ili94} (see also \cite{DK19} for $V_5$ varieties over non-closed fields of characteristic zero): \begin{enumerate} \item \textbf{(Projection from a line)} The projection from a line maps $Y$ to a three-dimensional quadric $Q^3$. \item \textbf{(Grassmann embedding)} $Y$ is a codimension $3$ linear section of the six-dimensional Grassmann variety $\Gr(5,3) \subset \P^9$, where $\Gr(5,3)$ is embedded in $\P^9$ via the Pl\"ucker embedding. \item \textbf{(Varieties of sums of powers)} $Y$ is the variety of sums of powers of a non-degenerate ternary quadratic form.
+Equivalently, it is the variety of trisecant lines to the projected Veronese surface $\P^2 \subset \P^4$. \end{enumerate}

+The descriptions \ref{description2} and \ref{description3} show that, over an algebraically closed field of characteristic zero, $V_5$-varieties are classified by \emph{nets of quinary alternating forms} and \emph{ternary quadratic forms}, respectively.
+These descriptions have several important consequences for the geometry of $V_5$-varieties.
+For example, over an algebraically closed field $k$ of characteristic zero, it follows: \begin{enumerate} \item There exists a unique $k$-isomorphism class of $V_5$-varieties over $k$. \item The Hilbert scheme of lines on a $V_5$-variety $Y$ is isomorphic to $\P^2$. \item The automorphism group of a $V_5$-variety $Y$ is isomorphic to $\PGL_2$, and $Y$ has three orbits under the action of $\Aut(Y) \simeq \PGL_2$. \end{enumerate}